UserScape/larajobs-desktop/README.md

 We have big plans for LaraJobs Desktop!
 Here are some features we're considering for future releases:

+- Automate building releases on publishing new tags through Github actions
 - Watch jobs functionality to keep track of jobs.
 - Click on a notification to see quick job details, with an option to go to the site.
 - Save job application details for easy reviewing later and to reduce effort required when applying to new jobs.
 - Track application status and write notes.
+- Ability to explicitly hide jobs
 - Backup / restore of settings.
 - Show timezone difference to current location.